Una cubana negra en labana. A Black woman in Cuba.

 But in all of my sympathetic glory of being a solid Black woman who happens to articulately speak Spanish, the lines drawn in attempt to pigeon-hole me into one class or another is simply ignorant.
 The African ancestry in my native island is just as strong if not more closely tied to the origins of Blackness than here in the U.S. However, my own Cuban people are arguably the first to call out Black people.
 The lighter you are in that nation, the more attractive you’re considered.
 A darker Black Cuban is treated with less dignity, I’ve eye-witnessed.
 There’s a present but unspoken deniability about our own.

 Ultimately, the irony all lies in the aesthetics of a Black person.
-By first impressions, my facial features are more “Blackish” than a lot of my Black American friends, namely my nose.
+By first impressions, some of my facial features are more “Blackish” than a lot of my Black American friends, namely my nose.
 My natural curly hair is thick and full, more than most of my Latina-ish sisters.
 But we — Black, White, Latino, etc… — overlook that.
 There is no true reconciliation with my look and my race.
 At that same event in Atlanta, I note a very light skinned woman with much narrower features and similar textured hair, was allowed in without incident.
 The dangerous error made in our society today is to typify any one person or ethnic group.
+We are not monolithic.

 Black is an American construct.
 The classification makes it facile for society to use a catchall word to describe anyone of the African Diaspora.
 Ideally, yes, our country of origin wouldn’t necessarily preclude us from acknowledging and loving our racial culture.
 Alas, we’re in a society where being Black is still equated with subpar existence and capability.